Python Developer and Educator

 is the command that lets you create or update a Google Cloud Functionevents

-to generate an http endpoint where our function can receive requests runtime
+to generate an http endpoint where our function can receive requestsruntime

-is the execution environment (there are also node.js and golang options)- finally, you need to include your project name
+is the execution environment (there are also node.js and golang options)For more info about constructing a deployment, run:

 gcloud beta functions deploy --help